Treasures of Galapagos - Western & Central Islands (Grand Queen Beatriz)

 Award-winning service, low prices, client satisfaction

-Embark on an immersive 13-day Adventure Cruise through the Galapagos Islands and experience the natural world in all its glory.
+Embark on an immersive 13-day adventure cruise through the Galapagos Islands and experience the natural world, both on land and sea.
 Encounter diverse wildlife, from lumbering giant tortoises and sunbathing sea lions to scuttling crabs and blue-footed boobies.
-Wander through lava flow on Las Tintoreras, snorkel in the waters of protected cove Punta Carrion, and stick your toes in the olivine-crystal sands of Punta Cormorant.
-This itinerary allows plenty of time to absorb the spoils of this unique, wildlife-rich archipelago.
-Cruise into another world for the trip of a lifetime.
+Wander through lava flow on Las Tintoreras, snorkel in the waters of protected cove Punta Carrion and stick your toes in the olivine-crystal sands of Punta Cormorant.
+This trip allows plenty of time to absorb the spoils of these unique, wildlife-rich islands, so you can cruise into another world while your naturalist guide sorts out the rest.

 -